0x8BitDev/MAPeD-SPReD/README.md

 The tools sources:
 https://github.com/0x8BitDev/MAPeD-SPReD

-Compiled executables, example projects files and compiled **NES/SMS/ZX** samples you can get in the latest release: https://github.com/0x8BitDev/MAPeD-SPReD/releases
+Compiled executables and compiled binaries of the **NES/SMS/ZX** samples you can get in the latest release: https://github.com/0x8BitDev/MAPeD-SPReD/releases

 The latest development build can be found **[here](https://drive.google.com/open?id=1Jopms8ENPrjTktrt_V36TQC2FZT2agId)**.